Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 The Bottom Line

 Seaweed salad is mainly served as a starter.
-It also makes a perfect side dish for many meals including thanksgiving turkey or chicken.
-Seaweed is one of the best sources of dietary iodine and contains many minerals thus has great health benefits.
-Too much can be dangerous so ensure you have small to moderate amounts of seaweed salad.
+It also makes a perfect side dish for many meals, including Thanksgiving turkey or chicken.
+Seaweed is one of the best sources of dietary iodine and contains many minerals, so it has great health benefits.
+Too much can be dangerous, so make sure you consume small to moderate amounts of seaweed salad.

 DISCLAIMER: